RaphaelChevallier/Multi-Chatbot-Orchestration-Framework/README.md

 # Multi-Chatbot-Orchestration-Framework
-a framework where multiple chatbots of differing specialties can work together to answer any intent accurately to a user
+A framework where multiple chatbots of differing specialties can work together to answer any intent accurately to a user

 Bot Orchestrator-What?:
 ‘Bot Orchestrator’ Scope